OrderFusion: Encoding Orderbook for End-to-End Probabilistic Intraday Electricity Price Forecasting: Conclusion

 \section{Conclusion}

 In this work, we develop a new methodology and open-source OrderFusion, an end-to-end and parameter-efficient model that consistently outperforms multiple baselines, generalizes across markets with both high (German) and low (Austrian) liquidity, and overcomes the quantile crossing issue.
 The results reveal that CID electricity markets do not exhibit perfect weak-form efficiency, highlighting the value of historical trades.
 Our findings further underscore the importance of explicitly modeling buy–sell interactions and injecting domain priors into models rather than solely stacking the model parameters.
 Despite strong performance, several limitations remain.
 As with all forecasting models, the value of extra predictive variables remains open for consideration.
-Thus, as CID trading for sequential delivery periods occurs in parallel, incorporating trades from neighboring delivery periods, as well as periodic exogenous variables related to weather, supply and demand conditions would be expected to further improve forecasting.
+Thus, as CID trading for sequential delivery periods occurs in parallel, incorporating trades from neighboring delivery periods, as well as periodic exogenous variables related to supply and demand conditions would be expected to further improve forecasting.
 Nevertheless, if CID markets evolve toward perfect weak-form efficiency, simple last-price models may suffice.